vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

 ![gitpod environment](https://user-images.githubusercontent.com/89691159/181111599-38a3bd40-93c2-4650-bd4b-7c43b21a9362.JPG)

 ## VERIFICATION ENVIRONMENT
 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drive inputs to Design Under Test(DUT)(Multiplexer) which has 31 two bit inputs inp0 to inp30 with a 5 bit select input to select from those 31 inputs to give a 2 bit output out.
+The test drive inputs to Design Under Test(DUT)(Multiplexer) which takes in 31 two bit inputs inp0 to inp30 along with a 5 bit select input to select from those 31 inputs to give a 2 bit output out.

 Values are assigned using